Gursimarjot/artistly/README.md

 # 🎭 Artistly – Performing Artist Booking Platform

-Artistly is a fictional performing artist booking platform built as part of a frontend developer test assignment.
+Artistly is a fictional performing artist booking platform built as part of a frontend developer project.
 The app allows event planners to browse and filter artists, and artist managers to onboard artists and view submissions.

 ---